Civil-rights litigation setting with emergency lights

 How fast should evidence preservation start?

-Immediately.
+As soon as possible.
 Video and electronic records can be overwritten quickly without preservation demands.

 Are these cases only against individual officers?